TheRealEamonCS/Eamon-CS/README.md

 #### Installing

 There is no formal installer for Eamon CS.
 To obtain a copy of this repository, you can either do a Git Clone using Visual Studio 2022+ or, more simply, download a .zip file using the green Code button above.
-You may need to eliminate security warning message boxes if you download a .zip file on Windows.
+You may need to eliminate security warning message boxes if you download a .zip file on macOS or Windows.
 To do this, please see PREREQUISITES as mentioned above.

 To obtain Eamon CS Mobile, download the [EamonPM.Android-Signed.apk](https://github.com/TheRealEamonCS/Eamon-CS-Misc/tree/master/System/Bin) file directly onto your mobile device and install it.